lukescriptsf/Nano-Basics-scripting/README.md

 16 # ------------------------------------------
 ```

-## 2. Create the Menu that the script should write out when you start the scritp
+## 2. Create the Menu that the script should write out when you start the script
 ```bash
 echo "Hauptmenü"
 echo "-----------------------------"